 History of Synthetic fibers

-Around 1870, a French engineer Hilaire de Chardonnet invented the artificial silk which called Chardonnet silk.
+Around 1870, a French engineer Hilaire de Chardonnet invented the artificial silk called Chardonnet silk.

-By 1894 the English chemist Charles Cross and his collaborators Edward Bevan and Clayton Beadle invented the viscose fiber which named by this name because of the highly viscous solution of xanthate produced from the reaction of carbon disulfide and cellulose in basic conditions.
+By 1894 the English chemist Charles Cross and his collaborators Edward Bevan and Clayton Beadle invented the viscose fiber that was so named because of the highly viscous solution of xanthate produced from the reaction of carbon disulfide and cellulose in basic conditions.

 The DuPont Rayon Plant